alpenlabs/Technical-Whitepaper/README.md

 where $h$ is the polynomial interpolated using the $d$-point evaluations of $f$ and $z$ is another random point in $F$.
 However, since the degree $d$ is very large in practice, evaluating $d+1$ queries would be too expensive.
 FRI protocol solves this problem by combining two fundamental ideas.

-First idea is to have prover and verifier interact with each other without any trust assumptions.
-A prover can allow a verifier to make queries to polynomials at verifier’s chosen points.
-However a verifier only makes queries on polynomial commitments, which prevents prover from altering polynomial after receiving the queries.
+The first idea is to have a prover and verifier interact with each other without any trust assumptions.
+A prover can allow a verifier to make queries to polynomials at the verifier’s chosen points.
+However a verifier only makes queries on polynomial commitments, which prevents the prover from altering polynomial after receiving the queries.
 Consider two functions $m(x)$ and $n(x)$ of degree less than $d$ and defined over domain $L$.
 Naive low-degree testing would require $2(d+1)$ evaluations to prove $m(x)$ and $n(x)$ are polynomials of degree less than $d$.

-In a different approach, prover first commits polynomial evaluations: {m(x)} | <sub> x ∈ L</sub> and {n(x)} | <sub>x ∈ L</sub>
+In a different approach, the prover first commits polynomial evaluations: {m(x)} | <sub> x ∈ L</sub> and {n(x)} | <sub>x ∈ L</sub>
 .
 The verifier then selects a random number $\beta$ in $L$, and sends it to the prover.
-Prover then commits evaluations of
+The prover then commits evaluations of

 $$
 k(x) = m(x) + \beta n(x)
 $$

 on the domain $L$.
-Verifier can now simply check that $k(x)$ has degree less than $d$ using only $d+1$ evaluations.
+The verifier can now simply check that $k(x)$ has degree less than $d$ using only $d+1$ evaluations.
 While this does not guarantee that the polynomial $k(x)$ will have degree less than $d$, the error is however negligible for large field $F$.

-Second idea is to split a polynomial of degree less than $d$ into two polynomial of degree less than $d/2$.
+The second idea is to split a polynomial of degree less than $d$ into two polynomials of degree less than $d/2$.
 Using the first idea, this means in one step we have halved the number of queries.
 Consider the function $f$ defined above in step 0,

 $$
 f_0(x) = a_0 + a_1x + a_2x^2 + ….+ a_dx^d